-The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2018 to 31 August 2019.
+The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2019 to 31 August 2020.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The academy trust operates an academy for pupils aged 4 to 11 serving an area on the edge of the Cheshire market town of Congleton.
-It has a pupil capacity of 420 and had a roll of 410 in the school census on 2 October 2018.
+It has a roll of 410 in the school census on 2 October 2019.